MISIU08/cpp-virtual-class/README.md

 Here virtual classes could come in handy.
 <br>
-Why?Because they would allow to make a common interface to use, for multiple classes
+Why?
+Because they could allow to make a common "interface" to use, for both entity and player.

 ```
 virtual class entity{